-Excavate the slumped material in the west highway embankment, disposing of the material outside and away from the valley crests.
+• Excavate the slumped material in the west highway embankment, disposing of the material outside and away from the valley crests.
 Install non-woven geotextile and a subdrain system along the base of the excavated slump.
-Sheet piles will need to be installed along the slide toe to minimize river inflow, and in conjunction with riprap to prevent future toe erosion.
+Sheet piles will need to be installed along the slide toe to minimize river inflow, adjacent to the arch culvert to provide support for excavation adjacent to it, and adjacent to the highway/pile wall for excavation support.
+Extend the subdrains through the lower portion of the re-built slope to outlet on the riprap adjacent to the river.
+Additional Class 2 riprap will be installed along the toe of the repaired area adjacent to the river to prevent future toe erosion.
 Re-build the new highway embankment using compacted gravel to re-establish the existing slope and to surround the subdrains.
-Extend the subdrains through the lower portion of the re-built slope to outlet on some Class 1M riprap above the river.
-Enhance the riprap along the toe of the repaired area

-Ballpark Cost ~\$850,000.
+Ballpark Cost \$900,000 (Excl. engineering and contingencies).